All Episodes

 Everything up to then is survivable.

-I mean, I'm sure he broke laws going up there and, you know, siding on Charlie.
+I mean, I'm sure he broke laws going up there and, you know, sighting on Charlie, but everything up to there, it's like an affair, you know, everything up to the sex is survivable, reversible.

-Everything up to that moment, and everything in your life in your moral nature in your training comes down to that one individual specific moment where you hammer the pawnbroker, have sex with the woman outside of marriage, pull the trigger with Charlie's face in your sights.
+Everything up to that moment, and everything in your life, in your moral nature, in your training, comes down to that one individual specific moment where you hammer the pawnbroker, have sex with the woman outside of marriage, pull the trigger with Charlie's face in your sights.

 Everything up to that moment is reversible.